Make It Yourself: Rose-scented DIY Bath Bombs

 How to make your own natural bath bombs in 5 easy steps

 So simple!
 So wonderful!
-Let's make those bath bombs now.
+So, let's make those bath bombs now.

 1. Mix your dry ingredients together in a large, preferably glass bowl.
 If you're using a dry colorant, such as mica, mix it together with your dry ingredients.
 Once the powders are well mixed, add the rose petals and mix again, gently.